TikeshRaj/MySQL/README.md

-# MySQL

-Welcome to the MySQL repository!
-This repository contains SQL scripts categorized into different levels of complexity, ranging from basic to advanced, along with real-world projects.

-📂 Repository Structure

-🔹 Basic Level

-These scripts cover the fundamental SQL concepts:

-Select Statement.sql - Learn how to retrieve data from a database.

-Where Statement.sql - Filter records using conditional clauses.

-Limit and Aliasing.sql - Control the number of results and use aliases for better readability.

-Group By + Order By.sql - Aggregate and sort data effectively.

-Having vs Where.sql - Understand the difference between HAVING and WHERE clauses.

-🔹 Intermediate Level

-Enhance your SQL knowledge with these essential concepts:

-Unions.sql - Combine multiple queries into a single result set.

-Window Functions.sql - Perform advanced analytical operations.

-Case Statements.sql - Implement conditional logic within queries.

-Joins.sql - Work with multiple tables using different types of joins.

-String Functions.sql - Manipulate text data using SQL functions.

-Subqueries.sql - Nest queries within other queries for complex operations.

-🔹 Advanced Level

-Master advanced SQL techniques with these scripts:

-Stored Procedures.sql - Automate tasks using reusable stored procedures.

-Temp Tables.sql - Create and use temporary tables for session-based operations.

-Triggers and Events.sql - Automate database actions with triggers and scheduled events.

-CTEs.sql - Use Common Table Expressions for better query readability and efficiency.

-🔹 Projects

-Apply SQL skills to real-world datasets:

-Exploratory_Data_Analysis.sql - Analyze and derive insights from raw data.

-DATA_CLEANING_PROJECT.sql - Clean and preprocess messy data for better usability.
+# 📄 SQL Files Overview

+This repository contains various SQL scripts covering fundamental and advanced SQL concepts.
+These scripts include data cleaning, exploratory data analysis, joins, subqueries, stored procedures, and more.

+## 📂 Files and Descriptions

+- **CTEs**
+  🔹 Demonstrates the use of Common Table Expressions (CTEs) for better query organization.

+- **Case Statements**
+  🔹 Includes examples of CASE statements for conditional logic in SQL queries.

+- **DATA_CLEANING_PROJECT**
+  🔹 A project focused on cleaning raw data using SQL techniques.

+- **Exploratory_Data_Analysis**
+  🔹 Performs exploratory data analysis (EDA) using SQL queries.

+- **Group By + Order By**
+  🔹 Shows how to use GROUP BY and ORDER BY to summarize and sort data.

+- **Having vs Where**
+  🔹 Explains the difference between HAVING and WHERE clauses in filtering data.

+- **Joins**
+  🔹 Demonstrates INNER JOIN, LEFT JOIN, RIGHT JOIN, and FULL OUTER JOIN.

+- **Limit and Aliasing**
+  🔹 Covers how to limit query results and use aliases for readability.

+- **Select Statement**
+  🔹 Provides basic SELECT statement examples to retrieve data.

+- **Stored Procedures**
+  🔹 Shows how to create and use stored procedures in SQL databases.

+- **String Functions**
+  🔹 Includes examples of string manipulation functions like CONCAT, SUBSTRING, and LENGTH.

+- **Subqueries**
+  🔹 Explores the use of subqueries for complex data retrieval.

+- **Temp Tables**
+  🔹 Demonstrates the creation and usage of temporary tables in SQL.

+- **Triggers and Events**
+  🔹 Explains how to use triggers and scheduled events in SQL databases.

+- **Unions**
+  🔹 Covers the UNION and UNION ALL operators for combining query results.

+- **Where Statement**
+  🔹 Demonstrates the use of the WHERE clause for filtering data.

+- **Window Functions**
+  🔹 Explores advanced SQL window functions such as ROW_NUMBER, RANK, and DENSE_RANK.

+- **layoffs.csv**
+  🔹 A dataset used for SQL queries and data analysis.